ssbc/ssb-ephemeral-keys/README.md

 ## Security Review

-first an ephemeral key is generated, and stored on the local system for later, under an arbitary key that the user selects. (since ssb is a async system for non-realtime communication it's necessary to store the ephemeral keys)
+First an ephemeral key is generated, and stored on the local system for later, under an arbitrary key that the user selects. (since ssb is a async system for non-realtime communication it's necessary to store the ephemeral keys)

 All keys are `curve25519` type.

-### encryption
+### Encryption

 A `message` is encrypted to a `recipientEphemeralKey` with a `contextMessage`.
 The `contextMessage` serves to prevent ephemeral messages intended for one purpose